tusharpandey13/pose_cnn_workout_assistance/README.md

 * Classification is performed on it to classify it into one of the several states of an exercise.
 * Based on this classification, reps are counted.

-The user can view the results in a web app.
+The user can view the results in a python app.

 ### Timeline